grosscol/vue-slides/slides/01-intro.md

 ## Hacks

+- Clearly dilineated in a directory.
 - One off scripts and experimenting.
 - May be useful in future development.
-- Provide some history otherwise excluded from the git.
+- Provide some history otherwise excluded from git.
-- Clearly dilineated in directory
-- Described by readme.md
+- Described by `hacks/readme.md`.

 ```
 data_prep/hacks/